varvet/DynamicStackView/README.md

 #### DynamicStackViewModel - Protocol

 All models to be used with `DynamicStackView` has to adhere to this protocol.
-By doing so, you'll be matching a `DynamicStackViewCell` to automatically generate a view for you:
+By doing so, you'll be associating them with a `DynamicStackViewCell` to automatically generate views for you:

     extension Content: DynamicStackViewModel {
         var cellType: DynamicStackViewCell.Type {